Ahousaht Residential School Timeline

 Given the state of the school buildings, the Indian agent recommends they be used for “only one more year.”

-Ahousaht IRS receives children from Alberni after that IRS is destroyed by fire.
+Ahousaht Residential School receives children from Alberni after that Residential School is destroyed by fire.

-To cover the extra costs, the per capita grant is raised from 65 students to 70 for the next year only.
+To cover the extra costs, the per capita grant is raised from 65 children to 70 for the next year only.

 In February, a 14-year-old boy of the Nitinat Reserve, gets his arm mangled in the laundry extractor; he is taken to hospital in Tofino where his arm is amputated.